Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **[Work visa](/glossary/Work%20Visa)**{% include '_blocks/recommended.html' %}
     No salary requirement.
 No university degree required.
-In some cases, you might need professional training. - [How to apply](/guides/work-visa)
+In some cases, you might need professional training.
+It's almost as good as a Blue Card. - [How to apply](/guides/work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     For young people from certain countries.
 Work in Germany for 1 year.
 No salary requirement.
 No education needed.
 - **[[Job seeker visa]]**